Archbishop Justin Welby Admits He’s Nervous About Holding Prince Louis At Upcoming Christening

 — Royal Family????❤️ (@thecambridges__) June 23, 2018

-The prince will be baptized in The Lily Font, which is part of the Queen’s Crown Jewels and was designed by Prince Albert in 1840.
-It’s a silver-gilt font that has been used to baptize all of the Royal Family for 178 years.
+The prince will be baptized in the Lily Font, which is part of the Queen’s Crown Jewels and was designed by Prince Albert in 1840.
+It’s a silver-gilt font that has been used to baptize all of the royal family for 178 years.
 Although it’s silver, it’s colored gold.
 The bottom of the font has cherubs with harps, while the top has beautiful ivy and lilies.
 It’s believed to be worth around 12,500 euros, reported DW.

-The outfit that Louis will be wearing will also be based on age-old tradition: a replica of a christening gown that was worn by Princess Victoria, daughter of Queen Victoria and Prince Albert from 1841.
+The outfit that Louis will be wearing will also be based on age-old tradition: a replica of a christening gown that was worn by Princess Victoria, daughter of Queen Victoria and Prince Albert, from 1841.